gelmio/oblivious-svelte/oblivious/Oblivious.md

 It was like something out of *The Motorcycle Diaries.* Except this guy wasn't my best mate...
 ---
 ![](/oblivious/images/Image_7.jpg)
 In a very short space of time we've covered some serious mileage, put in some serious hours.
 Ben hasn't complained *once*, even after ten hour days on that back-seat.
-Must've been an nightmare, *the thing's the size of a hand...* Yet, not a peep.
+Must've been a nightmare, *the thing's the size of a hand...* Yet, not a peep.
 Half the time I forget he's even there, and I start singing to myself.
 He's so *quiet.*
 The Enfield hasn't skipped a beat.
 It's handled the overload with aplomb.
 The three of us have gone down the Mediterranean coast of Spain, till now, we find ourselves, on the *rock of Gibraltar*.
 The end of Europe.